-Hello!
-I have included below some examples of the influence of G.K.
+Below are some examples of the influence of G.K.
 Chesterton (as well as some interesting facts.)
 Due to the sheer length of the material, however, I had to make two posts, one for examples of his influence from a secular perspective (which will be covered in this post), and another post to which I link at the very end (before the references), listing examples from a Christian perspective (both Catholic and Protestant).
 (Or, to go straight to the second post of his Christian influence, just click here)

 Obviously, this list is not complete, and I can (and probably will) be adding to it from time to time, but it gives a general idea of his influence.
-Also, in the references, the page numbers given for books are for the particular editions I found the information in, of course.
-(I simply provided them for my own use, in case I needed them later on.)

 For even more examples of his influence, I would suggest looking at this category on my blog (making sure to hit "older posts", as often as necessary, at the end if you want more still).
 I include this link because otherwise I would be continuously updating this post.

 -George Orwell’s first work ever to be published in the English language was an article that Chesterton , as editor of his own paper G.K.’s Weekly, published in 1928